juuliasantala/prog_training/4/README.md

 Once you've got your token, get all the network devices.
 Once you have parsed the response from JSON to Python data structure, loop through the items and print the fammily and hostname of each of the returned devices on the screen.

+Check the [DNA Center API documentation](https://developer.cisco.com/docs/dna-center/api/1-3-3-x/) to find the correct API to use for getting token and network devices.

 **TIP**
 Requests can ignore verifying the SSL certificate if you set verify to False (check the [example file]( ./rest_dnac_example.py)).
 This will however throw you a warning everytime you do the API call.
 By adding the following in the beginning of your code, you can remove the InsecureRequestWarnings:
 ```Python